islamarr/MVI_Clean_Architecture/README.md

   * When the user taps on one of the thumbnails, a second screen load to show the larger photo in the middle of the screen.
 - Image Urls should be edited by omitting the proxy part “m.mobile.de/yams-proxy/”, prepending “https://” and appending “?rule=mo-640.jpg” for normal images or “?rule=mo-1600.jpg” for larger one.
+- Display a grid list with 2 columns in the portrait mode and 3 columns in the landscape mode.

 Demo